saundraBarrett/splendor/README.md

 ## Motivation
 The motiviation behind this is my wonderful nephew, C, who is an avid gamer.
 C is going after a merit badge in boy scouts for coding and I wanted to show him what cool things he can do if he keeps up the hard work.
 Also, it's just fun!

+## Demo
+The demo is currently hosted on github pages and can be found [here](https://saundrabarrett.github.io/splendor/).

 ## Technology
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.